thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 To add an action to your Entity Table widget:
 - Go to the Dashboard's Edit mode;
 - Click a "Pencil" icon in the upper right corner of the widget;
-- Choose the last cell "Actions" and click the "Plus" symbol on the right of the window.
+- Select the last cell "Actions" and click the "Plus" symbol on the right of the window.

 {% include images-gallery.html imageCollection="entity-sources" %}

 #### Action cell button

-Clicking an icon that's been chosen as a button executes an action.
-To configure the _Action cell button_ action source, you should:

-1. In the widget's Edit mode move to the last cell "Actions".
-2. Click the "+" icon on the right of the window to add a new action.
-3. In the top drop-down menu, choose an _Action cell button_ action source.
+The "Action cell button" action source adds an action button to each individual entity in the widget.
+For example, deleting devices/assets or editing them.
+This action button is often used in the "Entity table" widget.
+On the example of this widget, let's consider the use of "Action cell button".
+Clicking on the action icon of a selected entity will take us to another state with detailed information about that entity.

+We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard, as well as completed the "[Add action](#add-action)" step and know how to do it.
+Therefore, we will proceed directly to the action configuration step.

+- As an example for this manual, select "Action cell button" action source;
-4. In the next line input a name for the action and choose an icon that will represent a button.
-With this button, action will be performed.
+- Input a name for the action and select an icon that will represent a button.
+With this icon, action will be performed;
-5. Since the example for all the action sources is the "Navigate to new dashboard state" action type, choose it in the drop-down Type menu.
+- Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu;
-6. After choosing an action type, the drop-down menu "Target dashboard state" appears.
-Select a previously created state you'd like to be transitioned to.
+- After choosing an action type, the drop-down menu "Target dashboard state" appears.
+Select a previously [created state](/docs/{{docsPrefix}}user-guide/dashboards/#states) you'd like to be transitioned to;
-7. When all needed settings are configured, click "Add" at the right bottom of the "Add action" window.
+- When the desired state has been selected, click the "Add" button at the bottom of the "Add action" window;
-8. Now you see configured action, so you can double-check action source, icon, and action type.
+- Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
+Click "Save", and then click "Apply" to save the widget settings.
-9. Apply changes by clicking the orange tick icon in the top right of the window and then close the details window.
-10. Save applied changes by clicking the orange tick icon "Apply changes" in the bottom right of the screen.
+- Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.

+{% include images-gallery.html imageCollection="action-cell-button-1" %}

 As you see, opposite each entity name is an action cell button.
 By clicking this button the action will be executed, namely transition to the chosen state.

-{% include images-gallery.html imageCollection="entity-cellbutton" %}
+{% include images-gallery.html imageCollection="action-cell-button-2" %}

 #### Widget header button

-A button appears in the header of the widget.
+The "Widget header button" action source adds an action button in the header of the widget.
 Clicking this button executes an action.
 This button responsible for the whole widget, not for separate entities.
 The widget header button is the most commonly used action source, and it can be found in all widgets.
 To configure the _Widget header button_ action source, you should:

-1. In the widget's Edit mode move to the last cell "Actions".
-2. Click the "+" icon on the right of the window to add a new action.
-3. In the top drop-down menu, choose a _Widget header button_ action source.
+We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard, as well as completed the "[Add action](#add-action)" step and know how to do it.
+Therefore, we will proceed directly to the action configuration step.

+- As an example for this manual, select "Widget header button" action source;
-4. In the next line input a name for the action and choose an icon that will represent a button.
-With this button, action will be performed.
+- Input a name for the action and select an icon that will represent a button.
+With this icon, action will be performed;
-5. Since the example for all the action sources is the "Navigate to new dashboard state" action type, choose it in the drop-down Type menu.
+- Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu;
-6. After choosing an action type, the drop-down menu "Target dashboard state" appears.
-Select a previously created state you'd like to be transitioned to.
+- After choosing an action type, the drop-down menu "Target dashboard state" appears.
+Select a previously [created state](/docs/{{docsPrefix}}user-guide/dashboards/#states) you'd like to be transitioned to;
-7. When all needed settings are configured, click "Add" at the right bottom of the "Add action" window.
+- When the desired state has been selected, click the "Add" button at the bottom of the "Add action" window;
-8. Now you see configured action, so you can double-check action source, icon, and action type.
+- Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
+Click "Save", and then click "Apply" to save the widget settings.
-9. Apply changes by clicking the orange tick icon in the top right of the window and then close the details window.
-10. Save applied changes by clicking the orange tick icon "Apply changes" in the bottom right of the screen.
+- Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.

+{% include images-gallery.html imageCollection="widget-header-button-1" %}

-As you see now, in the header of the widget has appeared a button-icon.
+As you see now, in the header of the widget has appeared an action cell button.
 After you click it, action will be performed, namely, the transition to the chosen state.

-{% include images-gallery.html imageCollection="entity-widgetheaderbutton" %}
+{% include images-gallery.html imageCollection="widget-header-button-2" %}

 #### On row click

 Clicking on the row of the Table widget executes an action.
 To configure the _On row click_ action source, you should:

-1. In the widget's Edit mode move to the last cell "Actions".
-2. Click the "+" icon on the right of the window to add a new action.
-3. In the top drop-down menu, choose an _On row click_ action source.
-4. Enter the name of the action in the appropriate line.
-5. Using this action source, there won't be any buttons on the widget, therefore we shouldn't select an icon.
+We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard, as well as completed the "[Add action](#add-action)" step and know how to do it.
+Therefore, we will proceed directly to the action configuration step.

+- As an example for this manual, select "On row click " action source;
+- Input a name for the action and select an icon that will represent a button.
+With this icon, action will be performed;
-6. Since the example for all the action sources is the "Navigate to new dashboard state" action type, choose it in the drop-down Type menu.
+- Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu;
-7. After choosing an action type, the drop-down menu "Target dashboard state" appears.
-Select a previously created state you'd like to be transitioned to.
+- After choosing an action type, the drop-down menu "Target dashboard state" appears.
+Select a previously [created state](/docs/{{docsPrefix}}user-guide/dashboards/#states) you'd like to be transitioned to;
-8. When all needed settings are configured, click "Add" at the right bottom of the "Add action" window.
+- When the desired state has been selected, click the "Add" button at the bottom of the "Add action" window;
-9. Now, you see configured action, so you can double-check action source and action type.
+- Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
+Click "Save", and then click "Apply" to save the widget settings.
-10. Apply changes by clicking the orange tick icon in the top right of the window and then close the details window.
-11. Save applied changes by clicking the orange tick icon "Apply changes" in the bottom right of the screen.
+- Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.

+{% include images-gallery.html imageCollection="on-row-click-1" %}

-To execute an action, namely to be transitioned to the chosen state, just click any of the rows of your Table widget.
+To execute an action, namely to be transitioned to the chosen state, just click on the row of the entity.
+In our example, you will navigate to a state that displays the details of the selected device.

-{% include images-gallery.html imageCollection="entity-onrowclick" %}
+{% include images-gallery.html imageCollection="on-row-click-2" %}

 #### On row double click